C0nsumption/DataWithMe/README.md

 📊 DataWithMe
-DataWithMe is a small social platform dedicated to the posting, analyzing, and discussing of data. 📈 Here, you'll find an overview of the current features and progress.
+A small social platform dedicated to the posting, analyzing, and discussing of data. 📈 Here, you'll find an overview of the current features and progress.
 For details on upcoming features and updates, feel free to check the pull requests.

 Goals:
 ```